Creating a World-Class Trekking Network Encircling the Gorge

-In 1983, Skamania County approved a 78-acre riverfront subdivision called Hidden Harbor on wetlands just downriver from Washington's Beacon Rock State Park and across the Columbia River from Oregon's renowned Horsetail Falls.
-While today's National Scenic Area would not allow such a subdivision, the law was still three years away from enactment.
-Friends of the Columbia Gorge filed a lawsuit on the ecological impact to the shoreline and successfully stopped the subdivision.
-The Trust for Public Land later bought the property and in 1988 conveyed it to the U.S. Forest Service; today it is a public park.
+In 1983, before the land protections of the Columbia River Gorge National Scenic Area were put in place, Skamania County approved a 78-acre riverfront subdivision at this site called Hidden Harbor.
+Friends of the Columbia Gorge filed a lawsuit based on the negative ecological impacts to the shoreline and successfully stopped the subdivision.
+The Trust for Public Land later bought the property and in 1988 conveyed it to the U.S. Forest Service.

 For a longer walk, after exploring Sams Walker, walk right on Skamania Landing Road to a subdivision that did get built along the river prior to enactment of the Columbia River Gorge National Scenic Area Act in 1986.
 The road passes through the residential area and then crosses the mouth of Duncan Creek.
 On the right is a large pond in a remote corner of Beacon Rock State Park.
 After looking over the pond life, retrace your steps back to the start.